jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 This type of delegation is slightly differnt than object `a` calling a method of object `b`, and then `b` calls a different method of object `c`, etc.
 In Decorator, the objects delegate down the chain calling the same method from start to finish.

-Inheritance delegates up through ancestor classes.
-Decorator delegates through a list of objects.
+Inheritance delegates up through ancestor classes statically.
+Decorator delegates through a list of objects dynamically.

 We’ll see that Decorator addresses some of the issues with inheritance:
 * The concrete classes in the Decorator Design Pattern have no knowledge of or dependency upon one another.
 * Behavior is dynamic and can be configured and changed at runtime.
-* The Decorator list can include as many or as few behaviors Decorator objects as needed.
+* The Decorator list can include as many or as few individual behaviors Decorator objects as needed to achieve the overall desired behavior.

 # Real World Analogies to Decorator
 Decorator is not difficult to implement.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the Decorator concept.